-We know how difficult media scrutiny can be for members and those around them, and the press office's role is to help alleviate the additional pressures from the media.
-Staffed by experienced communications professionals, the Press Office can liaise with reporters on your behalf, deal with enquiries, draft appropriate statements, and aim to correct any inaccuracies in the press, if necessary.
+We know how difficult media scrutiny can be for members and those around them and the Press Office's role is to help alleviate the additional pressures from the media.
+Staffed by experienced communications professionals, the Press Office can liaise with reporters on your behalf, deal with enquiries, draft appropriate statements - and aim to correct any inaccuracies in the press, if necessary.

 Early advice from the Press Office can help prevent issues escalating.
-We advise you to contact your case handler if you have received press interest about an ongoing case, or contact the Press Office directly about any other issues.
+We advise you to contact your case handler if you have received press interest about an ongoing case or contact the Press Office directly about any other issues.

-Please get in touch as soon as possible so we can help through all stages of attention.
+Please get in touch as soon as possible so we can help you through all stages of attention pressoffice@medicalprotection.org